Senzing/mapper-csv/README.md

 ## Overview

 These csv mapping tools help you map any csv file into json for loading into Senzing.
 It contains the following python scripts ...
 - The [csv_analyzer.py](csv_analyzer.py) script reads a csv, accumulating column statistics like percent populated, percent unique and top 5 values.
+It can also create either:
+-- a python script for standalone use based on the python_template.py below.
-It also creates a default mapping file to be used by the csv_mapper.
+-- a json mapping file for use with the csv_mapper.py below
-- The [csv_mapper.py](csv_mapper.py) script reads a csv using a mapping file to turn it into senzing json.
-- The [csv_functions.py](csv_functions.py) and associated [csv_functions.json](csv_functions.json) are a set of functions used by the csv_analyzer and csv_mapper.
 - The [python_template.py](python_template.py) is the template for a customizable python module.
 Sometimes the number of transforms required to map a csv file warrant going straight to python.
 As a bonus, this module is portable in that it contains a mapping class that can be called from other transports.
 Sometimes, you want to test your mappings in a file, but implement it via a message queue.
+- The [csv_mapper.py](csv_mapper.py) script reads a csv using a mapping file to turn it into senzing json.
+- The [csv_functions.py](csv_functions.py) and associated [csv_functions.json](csv_functions.json) are a set of functions used by the csv_mapper.

 ## Contents